maxisawaffle/whatsupguys/README.md

 # whatsupguys
-A simple program that detects if the user is Mr
+A simple program that detects if the user is Mr Bolton.
+Has lethal effects, use AYOR™